OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 The `Protocol` field defines the protocol exposed by the port.
 It can be `TCP` or `UDP`.

-If the Service resource is a NodePort or LoadBalancer, then there is an additional `Node Port` field that defines the port exposed on the nodes that direct traffic to the Service resource.
+If the Service resource is a NodePort or LoadBalancer, then there is an additional optional `Node Port` field that defines the port exposed on the nodes that direct traffic to the Service resource.
+If not defined, a port number will be automatically assigned.

 ![Service ports](ports.svg)